AI content tagging for UGC: how it works and why manual tagging does not scale

 What is agentic commerce?
 How AI shopping agents change product discovery

 Agentic commerce is shopping where an AI agent does the searching, comparing and shortlisting.
-Agents do not browse your store the way people do.
-They read facts, reviews and customer evidence, then decide.
-This is what that changes for the brand on the other side.
+Agents read facts, reviews and customer evidence, then decide.

 More from Rohin Aggarwal